 10. Monitor your reputation

 One of the reasons that someone’s reputation tanks is that they weren’t on the ball enough to respond to a problem when it happened.
 When you’re starting out, monitoring your reputation isn’t difficult.
 As you grow your business and gain popularity, monitoring becomes more time-intensive.
 If you can’t manage it in-house, hire a company to do it for you.
-It’s a worthy expense.
+It’s an expense worth investing in.

 You can’t be perfect 100% of the time.
 You can, however, take steps to help other people believe that you are perfect 100% of the time.
 These tips will help you accomplish that goal.